utopicstudio/open_vrforkids/readme.md

 npm install -g typescript
 ```

-## Run the project
+## Run the project development mode
 ### Run the API REST
+1. Rename the file `config.cfg.template` located in `/vrkids` for `config.cfg`.
-Open a new terminal and access to `/vrkids` folder and run with:
+2. Open a new terminal and access to `/vrkids` folder and run with:
 ```
 python api.py
 ```